ITP-xStory/p5js-shaders/docs/important-concepts.md

 ```
 Using #define is different than our const float variable in that it is not a variable but rather a script that is run before our shader compiles to replace all mentions of PI with the specified number.
 This is theoretically faster and more efficient because it is not a variable stored in memory.

-### Using Attributes
+### Variable qualifiers: Using Attributes
 Attributes are per-vertex parameters, as a result of this they are only used in our vertex file (.vert).
-They are typically used to recieve vertex data from p5, which is then converted to a usable format and passed to our fragment shader.
+They are typically used to recieve vertex data from p5 shapes, which is then converted to a usable format and passed to our fragment shader.

-Our vert code:
+We have already used an attribute when we map the shader onto the shape.
+Remember our .vert code:
 ```glsl
 // our vertex data from WEBGL/p5
 attribute vec3 aPosition;